• Skip to primary navigation

 • A hearty swirl of fruit puree, like blackberry, blueberry, raspberry, strawberry, cherry or even rhubarb.
 I actually like to leave a little bit of my corn puree in the ice cream for a little bit of an occasional crunchy texture – that’s just my personal preference!

-• A big swirl of salted caramel, like in my No Churn Salted Caramel Swirl Ice Cream
+• A big swirl of salted caramel, like in my Salted Caramel Ice Cream

 Other serving ideas